 Under the authority of Section 41 of the Planning Act, a Local municipality may by By-law designate specific areas or land uses within the Local municipality which may be known as site plan control areas.
-For the purposes of this Plan, the following land use designations and land uses shall be subject to Site Plan Control:
+For the purposes of this Plan, the following land use designations and land uses may be subject to Site Plan Control as determined as appropriate by the local municipality:

 - 1. Any industrial, commercial or institutional use; - 2.
-Any multiple residential use (including secondary units), home occupation or bed and breakfast establishment; - 3.
+Any multiple residential use (including additional residential units), home occupation or bed and breakfast establishment; - 3.
 Any lands abutting or including a water body, natural or human-made hazard, or natural heritage feature; - 4.
 All conversions and redevelopment within any of the above categories; - 5.
 A home-based business; - 6.
 A wellhead protection area or intake protection zone; and - 7.
 Any other land use or area included in a Local Municipal site plan control By-law.